Covid-19 and Infectious Disease Emergency Leave

 Employers must continue to contribute to benefit plans unless an employee has stopped participating in a benefit plan as of May 29, 2020.

-Whether you’re an employee or an employer, if you are looking for more information, do not hesitate to contact us and our specialist Employment Lawyers can discuss your matter in more detail over a free consultation.
+If you are looking for more information on employment law, contact an Employment Lawyer.
 You can reach our office at 905-366-0202 or contact us through our website here.